NSCUCHE

 |

-POULSBO SCARLET CURRANT (Ribes sanguineum) |
+POULSBO SCARLET FLOWERING CURRANT (Ribes sanguineum) |

 Showy Northwest native.
 A very upright, multi-stemmed shrub, this selection has intense, deep red dangling clusters of flowers which are very showy in early spring.
-Hummingbirds visit flowers and songbirds like the sparse, eat the fruits.
+Hummingbirds visit flowers and songbirds like to eat the sparse, inspid fruits.
 One of the earliest hummingbird nectar plants.
 Sun or shade.
 Poulsbo Scarlet Currant grows to be a 5-10 ft. reliable shrub.
-Zone 6-9. |
+Zone 6-9.
+CAN NOT SHIP TO NC/MA |

 |